It may be hard to decide whether to have a mastectomy or a lumpectomy (also called breast conserving surgery).

-The risk of cancer spreading to other organs (called metastasis or distance recurrence) is the same for both procedures .
+The risk of cancer spreading to other parts of the body (called metastasis or distance recurrence) is the same for both procedures .

 For a summary of research studies on mastectomy versus lumpectomy plus radiation therapy and overall survival, visit the Breast Cancer Research Studies section.

-There are risks and benefits to consider when choosing between mastectomy and lumpectomy plus radiation therapy.
-These are outlined in Figure 5.3 below.
+Figure 5.3 below outlines some things to consider when choosing between mastectomy and lumpectomy plus radiation therapy.

-The main benefit of lumpectomy plus radiation therapy is that the breast is preserved as much as possible.
+The main benefit of lumpectomy plus radiation therapy is the breast is preserved as much as possible.

-A potential benefit of mastectomy is that radiation therapy may be avoided.
+A potential benefit of mastectomy is radiation therapy may be avoided.
 Although some women will need radiation therapy after mastectomy, many will not.
 (Ask your health care team if you are likely to avoid radiation therapy if you have a mastectomy.)

 Radiation therapy has some side effects and requires daily trips to a treatment center.
-If you live in an area without access to radiation treatment centers, or if you cannot have radiation therapy, mastectomy is usually a better option than lumpectomy.
+If you can't get to a radiation treatment center, or if you can't have radiation therapy, mastectomy is usually a better option than lumpectomy.